geetalis/ManualTesting/README.md

 4. **Testing Techniques**

-**Black Box Testing**
-Definition: Black Box Testing is a software testing technique where the tester evaluates the functionality of the application without any knowledge of its internal code or implementation.
-It focuses on testing the software from an end-user’s perspective, validating inputs against expected outputs.
+   a) **Black Box Testing Techniques** are methods used to design test cases that validate a software's functionality and behavior without any knowledge of its internal code or structure.
+In black box testing, testers focus solely on the external outputs based on various inputs and user scenarios, testing the system as an end-user would.

-Key Characteristics:

-Tester does not need programming knowledge or access to source code.

-Focuses on functionality, requirements, and behavior of the system.

-Tests are based on requirements, use cases, and business logic.

-**Common Black Box Testing Techniques:**

-**Equivalence Partitioning:** Divides input data into classes or sets where test cases for one value represent the entire class.
-For example, for an age input range 18–65, testing one valid age (say 30) represents all valid ages.
+Definition
+Black box testing is a technique in which the tester assesses the software's features, responses, and behavior, having no access to the code, architecture, or internal workings of the application.
+It relies entirely on requirements and specifications to derive tests.

+Common Black Box Test Case Design Techniques **Equivalence Partitioning**

+Input data is divided into equivalent groups or "partitions."
+One value from each partition is tested, as all values in a partition should be treated similarly by the application.

+Example: For an age field accepting 18–65, valid partitions (18–65) and invalid partitions (<18, >65) are tested.

+**Boundary Value Analysis (BVA)**

+Focuses on test cases at the boundaries of input ranges where errors frequently occur.

-**Boundary Value Analysis (BVA):** Tests the edge values just inside and outside input boundaries where defects often occur (e.g., test values 17, 18, 65, 66 for an age input 18–65).
+Example: Test with values 17, 18, 65, and 66 for the above age field.

-**Decision Table Testing:** Uses tables mapping combinations of inputs (conditions) to outputs (actions), useful for complex business rules.

-**State Transition Testing:** Tests different states of an application and transitions triggered by events (e.g., logged in, logged out states).

-**Error Guessing:** Based on experience, testers anticipate common errors developers might make.

-**Advantages:**

-Tests software from user’s perspective.

-Does not require knowledge of internal implementation.
+**Decision Table Testing**

+Used for functions that produce different outputs for combinations of inputs.
+Tests are designed using tables of input conditions and corresponding actions/outcomes.

+Example: Access rights determined by user role and location.

+State Transition Testing

+Tests how the application responds to events or inputs as it transitions from one state to another.

+Example: Testing login attempts that lock an account after three failures.

+**Error Guessing**

+Relies on tester experience to guess likely error-prone areas or input combinations, supplementing systematic approaches.

+**Use Case and Exploratory Testing**

+Testing real-world application scenarios or workflows described in use cases, and creatively exploring the system beyond documented steps.

+Other specialized techniques include cause-effect graphing and all-pairs testing for complex or combinatorial scenarios.

+**Key Features of Black Box Testing Techniques**
+No knowledge of code required—suitable for non-developers.

+Requirement-driven: Tests validate functional and non-functional requirements.

+Covers functional, non-functional, and integration aspects.

-Effective for validation and acceptance testing.
+Effective for system, acceptance, regression, and user acceptance testing.

+**When to Use**
+Black box testing is used at various stages, including system testing, integration testing, user acceptance testing, regression, smoke, and sanity checks

 **Limitations:**